 The JCP is a joint effort of the ABA Council for Diversity in the Educational Pipeline, the ABA Judicial Division with the generous in-kind support from LexisNexis®

 For additional information about the JCP contact Sharon.Tindall@americanbar.org

 Participate in the Program

-Find out how law students, law schools, judges, and others interested can participate in or support the JCP.
+Find out how law schools, judges, and others interested can participate in or support the JCP.